JaneliaSciComp/claude-howto/docs/DevContainer.md

 disk: 60
 ```

-To get started quickly, run `pixi run container-rebuild` followed by `pixi run claude`.

 ## Quick Start

-To get started quickly, run `pixi run container-rebuild` followed by `pixi run claude`.
+To get started quickly, run `pixi run container-rebuild` followed by `pixi run container-claude`.
 That will run these commands:

 ```bash
 # Build and start the container